ghl-agency/white-lable/branding-customization/index.md

 ---
-title: GoHighLevel Branding and Customization – March 2026
+title: GoHighLevel Branding and Customization – April 2026
 ---

-# GoHighLevel Branding and Customization – March 2026
+# GoHighLevel Branding and Customization – April 2026

 Agencies presenting software tools to clients under a third-party brand face a credibility problem.
 Clients see the vendor name, not the agency.
 This creates dependency confusion and undermines the agency's perceived value.
 GoHighLevel White Label resolves this by allowing agencies to deploy the entire platform under their own brand through the [fully branded agency CRM](https://www.gohighlevel.com/?fp_ref=smetrix28), with no GoHighLevel branding visible to clients at any level.